ENTFACT-206: Nut Weevils | Download PDF

 Larger chestnut weevils begin egg laying soon after emerging, before egg laying begins with the lesser chestnut weevil.
 Eggs hatch in 5 to 7 days and the larvae feed for 2 to 3 weeks before leaving the nut.
 Larger chestnut weevil grubs chew an exit hole in the side of the nut and drop to the ground usually before the nuts fall.
 Grubs overwinter in earthen cells in the ground.
 Pupation and adult emergence takes place the following summer.
 A few grubs will overwinter a second year before pupating.
 The life cycle is completed in 1 to 2 years.

-Weevil infestations can be reduced by picking up chestnuts daily and after curing, heat them to 140° F for 30 minutes to kill the larvae in the nuts.
-A cold treatment of holding the nuts at 0o F for four days may also be effective, but it may also affect the nuts' flavor.
+Weevil infestations can be reduced by picking up chestnuts daily and after curing, heat them to 140˚F for 30 minutes to kill the larvae in the nuts.
+A cold treatment of holding the nuts at 0˚F for four days may also be effective, but it may also affect the nuts' flavor.
 Sanitation is important, always collect and destroy fallen nuts before the larvae have a chance to escape and enter the soil.
-Only one insecticide, carbaryl (Sevin) is registered for use against chestnut weevils on chestnuts.
 Trees can be jarred similar to monitoring for pecan weevils to determine the presence of adult weevils.

 CAUTION!
 Pesticide recommendations in this publication are registered for use in Kentucky, USA ONLY!
 The use of some products may not be legal in your state or country.
 Please check with your local county agent or regulatory official before using any pesticide mentioned in this publication.